relativitydev/relativity-import-samples/README.md

 **DataSource**  - It is an object that corresponds to single set of data to be imported.
 Each data source has own configuration that indicates the physical location of data set (load file).
 Data set configuration affects also how data in load file are read.
 In additional data source stores the information about current state and import progress of particular source.

-**Kepler framework** - The Relativity Kepler framework provides you with the ability to build custom REST EndPoints via a .NET interface.Additionally, the Kepler framework includes a client proxy that you can use when interacting with the services through .NET.
+**Kepler service** - API service created bt using the Relativity Kepler framework.
+This framework provides you with the ability to build custom REST Endpoints via a .NET interface.
+Additionally, the Kepler framework includes a client proxy that you can use when interacting with the services through .NET.
 [See more information](https://platform.relativity.com/RelativityOne/index.htm#Kepler_framework/Kepler_framework.htm#Client-s)

 ---
 # Getting Started ##
-Import Service API provides sets of endpoint that should be executed in correct order.\
+Import Service is built as a standard Relativity Kepler Service.
+It provides sets of endpoints that must be called sequentially in order to execute import.
-In general there are two ways to work with them:

-> As with an ordinary Rest API endpoints

- ..by sending a HTTP request from your http client in any technology.\
-In case of using .NET the [Import.Service.SDK.Models](#importservicesdkmodels) package can be used.
+The following sections outline how to make calls to import service.

+> HTTP clients

+ You can make calls to a import service using any standard REST or HTTP client, because all APIs (Keplers APIs) are exposed over the HTTP protocol.
+You need to set the required X-CSRF-Header. [more details](https://platform.relativity.com/RelativityOne/index.htm#Kepler_framework/Kepler_framework.htm#Client-s)

         HttpClient client = new HttpClient();
-        //...
+        client.DefaultRequestHeaders.Add("X-CSRF-Header", "-");

+        createImportJobUri = $"{host}/Relativity.REST/api/import.service/v1....

-        var response = await httpClient.PostAsJsonAsync(createImportJobUri,createJobPayload);
+        var response = await httpClient.PostAsJsonAsync(createImportJobUri, payload);

+In case of using .NET client the [Import.Service.SDK.Models](#importservicesdkmodels) package containing contract models would be used.

   Please investigate dedicated code samples for .NET 7 or for PowerShell scripts.

-> As with Kepler endpoints -
+> Kepler .NET client

-  ..by using Kepler's Proxy from Kepler framework and invoking each endpoints as an ordinary methods in client application. \
-  To do this installation of [Import.Service.SDK](importservicesdk) package IS REQUIRED in client application.
+You can access Kepler service from any .NET language using the client library provided as part of the Kepler framework.
+It exposes a factory class that you can use to create the client proxy by passing URIs to import services and credentials.
+Then use .NET proxy to interact with a import service as a set of .NET objects.
+When you call a member method, the proxy makes a corresponding HTTP request to the respective service endpoint. [more details](https://platform.relativity.com/RelativityOne/index.htm#Kepler_framework/Kepler_framework.htm#Client-s)

+Kepler contract for import service are exposed in [Import.Service.SDK](importservicesdk) package.

-        using (Relativity.Import.V1.Services.IImportJobController importJobController =_serviceFactory.CreateProxy<Relativity.Import.V1.Services.IImportJobController>()){
+        using (Relativity.Import.V1.Services.IImportJobController importJobController =_serviceFactory.CreateProxy<Relativity.Import.V1.Services.IImportJobController>())
+        {
             // Create import job.
             Response response = await importJobController.CreateAsync(
                 importJobID: importId,